+In the oldest ruin existing in Asia-Persepolis-the marble columns evidently bear marks of having been connected with cross-beams of wood, and doubtless supcentre between those before mentioned.
 The Roman Doric Base is sometimes only a simple fillet; the shaft springs from it by a small curve; as at others it consists of a square plinth, a torus moulding, and fillet, from which the shaft springs in like manner.
-The Shaft is terminated by a neck moulding, composed of a fillet and astragal (a small ring moulding), and from this springs the Capital, commencing with a neck sometimes enriched with pateras and buds.
-The Architrave consists of one or more plain faces separated from the frieze above, with guttæ under the triglyph.
+The Shaft is terminated by a neck moulding, composed of a fillet and astragal (a small ring moulding), and from this springs the Capital, commencing with a neck sometimes enriched with The Architrave consists of one or pateras and buds. more plain faces separated from the frieze above, with guttæ under the triglyph.
 The Frieze is divided into compartments by a triglyph over each column, and one or more between, according to the width between them.
 The Cornice completes the Order, of which the principal features are a cavetto (or hollow) on a cyma recta, a corona and bed moulding on the frieze, all of which are enriched or plain.
 There are sundry minor details, which are not needed in our description.

 The Tuscan Order, which is simple in its design, has a base formed of a plinth or squared piece of stone as a foundation, and a torus above it surmounted with a fillet.
-The architrave is a plain face, with a broad fillet.
+The architrave is a plain face with a broad fillet.
 The frieze also is a plain face.
 The cornice consists of an ogee, a fillet, an ovolo, forming the bed-mould of the cornice, which consists also of the corona and fillet, surmounted by a cymatium.

 The Ionic has an Attic base.
 The flutings of the shaft are twenty-four in number, with fillets.
 The capital is distinguished by being formed with two volutes (a kind of spiral scroll) on two faces, front and back, and the volutes are connected by horizontal, straight, and curved lines.
-The architrave is divided into two faciæ.
+The architrave is divided into two facie.
 The frieze is usually plain.
 The cornice is supported by an ogee and other enriched mouldings.
 The cornice itself consists of a corona, with a small ogee and fillet, on which is placed a cyma recta.